-Libyan militias are ‘making a killing’ off kidnapping refugees for ransom
+Libyan militias ‘making a killing’ off kidnapping refugees for ransom

 At the time his brother spoke with Al Jazeera, on November 18, the family had managed to scramble together only 140,000 Ethiopian birr (about $2,500), and the clock is still ticking.

 His older brother, Hussein, who lives in Ethiopia, is struggling to raise more.
-All the while, during repeated calls from Bani Walid, he has to listen to his hrother’s screams as his abductors torture him.
+All the while, during repeated calls from Bani Walid, he has to listen to his brother’s screams as his abductors torture him.

 “My heart breaks for what my brother is feeling, and I fear the traders [kidnappers] will kill him before we can gather the full amount,” Hussein says.